 Experienced traders can also get great benefits from active trader programs.
-One of the best rebates programs for European forex traders is offered by Pepperstone (75.9% of retail CFD accounts lose money).
+One of the best rebates programs for European forex traders is offered by Pepperstone (74-89% of retail investor accounts lose money when trading CFDs).

 3. Choose a broker with an unlimited demo account if you are a beginner

 Next is to choose a broker with an unlimited demo account if you are new in forex trading.

 Demo accounts are free accounts that brokers offer to let you test their service with virtual money.

 They can be opened quickly without having to provide ID cards, bank statements, or other formalities.

 4. Watch out for forex trading scams

 European traders are often the target of online scams.
 These are carried out in many ways, but the main way scammers attract victims is by using telemarketing.

 One should always be wary of call centers that offer to invest money in forex or other markets.